 Advantages of an Induction Generator

 - An induction generator requires less maintenance because of its robust construction.
-An ordinary cage motor is used as an induction generator as it is cheaper in comparison.
+An ordinary cage motor is used as an induction generator as it is cheap.

 - Parallel operation is possible without hunting.